Analysis scope

 Setting the secret detection scope

-By default, SonarQube detects exposed secrets in all files processed by the language analyzers.
+By default, SonarQube Server detects exposed secrets in all files processed by the language analyzers.
 You can refine the scope of the secret detection: see Adjusting the secret detection scope.

 Ignoring issues in files based on content